Luis García (footballer, born 1981): Espanyol

-García, forming a formidable attacking partnership at the Catalans with youth graduate Raúl Tamudo (the pair combined for 68 league goals from 2005 to 2008), contributed five goals during their 2006–07 runner-up run in the UEFA Cup, including a hat-trick in a 23 November 2006 group stage 6–2 home win against S.V.
-Zulte Waregem.
-However, in the May final, he missed his penalty shootout attempt in a final loss to fellow Spaniards Sevilla FC.
+García, forming a formidable attacking partnership at the Catalans with youth graduate Raúl Tamudo (the pair combined for 68 league goals from 2005 to 2008), contributed five goals during their 2006–07 runner-up run in the UEFA Cup, including a hat-trick in a 23 November 2006 group stage 6–2 home win against Zulte Waregem.
+However, in the May final, he missed his penalty shootout attempt in a final loss to fellow Spaniards Sevilla.

 García was an everpresent figure for Espanyol until the end of his tenure, never making less than 36 appearances and scoring an average of seven goals, 13 alone in 2007–08.
 After the arrival in January 2010 of Argentine Dani Osvaldo, he operated almost exclusively as a winger.

 Zaragoza

 On 31 August 2011 – the last day of the summer transfer window – the 30-year-old García moved to Zaragoza on a three-year deal.
 On 18 September, he scored twice against his former team and also missed a penalty kick in a 2–1 home victory.
 He would, however, only manage two in the other 33 fixtures of the season he appeared in (2,297 minutes of action), with the Aragonese again narrowly avoiding top-flight relegation.

 García arrived to Monterrey on 5 July 2012 accompanied by his agent, to kickstart negotiations with Liga MX side Tigres UANL.
-On 15 September, he scored twice against Cruz Azul for a 2–0 win at the Estadio Universitario and, in two games in March of the following year, contributed one goal each in 2–1 wins over San Luis F.C. and Puebla FC.
+On 15 September, he scored twice against Cruz Azul for a 2–0 win at the Estadio Universitario and, in two games in March of the following year, contributed one goal each in 2–1 wins over San Luis and Puebla.